fetchai/agents-aea/packages/fetchai/skills/generic_buyer/README.md

 This is a generic skill for buying data.

-This skill finds an agent on the soef which sells data, requests specific data, negotiates the price, pays the proposed amount if agreement is reach, and receives the data bought.
+This skill finds an agent on the SOEF which sells data, requests specific data, negotiates the price, pays the proposed amount if agreement is reach, and receives the data bought.

 ## Behaviours

-* search: searches for data selling service on soef
+* search: searches for data selling service on SOEF

 ## Handlers